VR-25/djs/README.md

 # Daily Job Scheduler (djs)
-## Copyright (C) 2019, VR25 @ xda-developers
-### License: GPL V3+
-#### README.md

 ---
-#### DISCLAIMER
+## LEGAL

+Copyright (C) 2017-2019 VR25 @ xda-developers

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This software is provided as is, in the hope that it will be useful, but without any warranty.
-Always read/reread this reference prior to installing/upgrading.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
-While no cats have been harmed, I assume no responsibility under anything which might go wrong due to the use/misuse of it.

-A copy of the GNU General Public License, version 3 or newer ships with every build.
-Please, study it prior to using, modifying and/or sharing any part of this work.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

-To prevent fraud, DO NOT mirror any link associated with this project; DO NOT share ready-to-flash-builds (zips) on-line!

 ---
+## DISCLAIMER

+Always read/reread this reference prior to installing/upgrading this software.

+While no cats have been harmed, the author assumes no responsibility for anything that might break due to the use/misuse of it.

+To prevent fraud, do NOT mirror any link associated with this project; do NOT share builds (zips)!
+Share official links instead.

+---
-#### DESCRIPTION
+## DESCRIPTION

+`djs` is a scheduling utility for commands and scripts.

+---
+## PRE-REQUISITES

+- Magisk 17.0+
+- Terminal emulator running as root (su)

+---
+## SETUP

+- Install
+1. Flash live (e.g., from Magisk Manager) or from custom recovery (e.g., TWRP).

+- Uninstall
+1. Use Magisk Manager (app) or Magisk Manager for Recovery Mode (utility).

+---
+## USAGE

 *Syntax*